YoniGR94/YoniGR94/README.md

 I'm @YoniGR94, and I'm using Github in order to:

 - Show data I have been working on
-- Intoduce my analytic proficiency and R programing skills
+- Introduce my analytic proficiency in R and other programing languages
 - learning from other's skills and knowledge

 #### **My interest**